KETTLEWORKS PERFORMING ARTS

 Hand sanitizer will be made available throughout the day.
-Campers will also be required to wash hands thoroughly after all snack and meal breaks.
+Campers will also be encouraged to wash hands thoroughly after all snack and meal breaks.

 REGARDING DROP OFF & PICK UP - All campers are required to be dropped off (once a KPA staff member is present) at the front of our home studio and picked up in the same location.
 If your camper is dropped off late you will be required to walk them in and drop off at an assigned entrance location, checking in with the camp director briefly.
 Please be mindful of late pick up.
 Families who are more than 5 minutes late to pick up campers will be responsible to pay at $25 late pick up fee OR $1 per minute/per camper (whichever is higher).

 If your camper shows symptoms of COVID-19 please DO NOT send them to camp.
 Please contact our office by phone as soon as symptoms appear.